Rain Man: In popular culture

-The cold open sketch in the April 1, 1989, installment of Saturday Night Live spoofed both the film and the Pete Rose gambling scandal at the time.
+The cold open sketch of the April 1, 1989 season 14 episode of Saturday Night Live spoofed both the film and the Pete Rose gambling scandal at the time.
 Charlie and Raymond Babbitt were played by Ben Stiller and Dana Carvey, respectively, with Phil Hartman as Rose.

 References to Rain Man, Dustin Hoffman's performance in particular, have become a popular shorthand for autism and savantism.
-In the final episode of the first season of Community, Pierce calls Abed "Rain Man" when listing members of the study group; Abed had been described previously as having Asperger's Syndrome, which is now diagnosed as autism spectrum disorder.
+In "Pascal's Triangle Revisited", the final episode of the first season of Community, Pierce Hawthorne (Chevy Chase) calls Abed Nadir (Danny Pudi) "Rain Man" when listing members of the study group; Abed had been described previously as having Asperger Syndrome, which is now diagnosed as autism spectrum disorder.

 Qantas and airline controversy

-In June 1989, at least fifteen major airlines showed edited versions of Rain Man that omitted the scene involving Raymond's refusal to fly, mentioning the crashes of American Airlines Flight 625, Delta Air Lines Flight 191, and Continental Airlines Flight 1713, except on Australia-based Qantas.
-Those criticizing this decision included film director Barry Levinson, co-screenwriter Ronald Bass, and George Kirgo (at the time, the President of the Writers Guild of America, West).
+In June 1989, at least fifteen major airlines showed edited versions of Rain Man that omitted the scene involving Raymond's refusal to fly, mentioning the crashes of American Airlines Flight 625, Delta Air Lines Flight 191 and Continental Airlines Flight 1713, except on Australia-based Qantas.
+Those criticizing this decision included film director Barry Levinson, co-screenwriter Ronald Bass and George Kirgo (at the time, the president of the Writers Guild of America West).
 "I think it's a key scene to the entire movie", Levinson said in a telephone interview.
 "That's why it's in there.
 It launches their entire odyssey across country – because they couldn't fly."
-Although some of those airlines cited as justification avoiding having airplane passengers feel uncomfortable in sympathy with Raymond during the in-flight entertainment, the scene was shown intact on flights of Qantas, and commentators noted that Raymond mentions it as the only airline whose planes have "never crashed".
+Although some of those airlines cited as justification avoiding having airplane passengers feel uncomfortable in sympathy with Raymond during the in-flight entertainment, the scene was shown intact on flights of Qantas and commentators noted that Raymond mentions it as the only airline whose planes have "never crashed".

 The film is credited with introducing Qantas's safety record to U.S. consumers.
 However, contrary to the claims made in the film, Qantas aircraft have been involved in a number of fatal accidents since the airline's founding in 1920 (although none involving jet aircraft, with the last incident taking place in December 1951).

 The Buick convertible

-Two 1949 Roadmaster convertibles were used in the filming, one of which had its rear suspension stiffened to bear the additional load of camera equipment and a cameraman.
+Two 1949 Buick Roadmaster convertibles were used in the filming, one of which had its rear suspension stiffened to bear the additional load of camera equipment and a cameraman.
 After filming completed, the unmodified car was acquired by Hoffman, who had it restored and added it to his collection.
 He kept it for 34 years.
 Hemmings Motor News reported that the car was auctioned in January 2022 by Bonhams in Scottsdale, Arizona, and sold for $335,000.
 The camera-carrying car was similarly acquired by Barry Levinson, who had it restored by Wayne Carini of the Chasing Classic Cars television series a few years later.